 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery finishes are of timber.
-Interior doors are timber framed and panelled.
-There is a timber tread and riser staircase with part timber stair rail leading from the first floor hallway to the second floor landing.
-The kitchen consists of floor and wall mounted units.
+Interior doors are timber framed and panelled/glazed timber framed.
+There are timber tread and riser staircases with timber stair rails having open cast iron spindles between the floor levels.
+The kitchen consists of fitted floor and wall mounted units and includes a breakfast bar.
+There are also fitted floor units in the utility room.